-In this article, you are going to learn how to setup a DVR for cloud recording on the Angelcam platform.
-It's an easy step-by-step process.
+In this article, you are going to learn how to connect a DVR to Angelcam.

 - Check if your DVR supports the H.264 codec and RTSP encoding;